University of Technology Sydney

 Required texts

-Students are advised to acquire their own copies of these texts.
+Students are advised to acquire their own copies of required (and recommended) texts as they are highly valuable for ongoing learning and knowledge.
 Copies of these texts are available at the Library on closed reserve.

-All additional readings, other than text books, will be available via links from within Canvas.
-The required weekly readings for this subject will be advised on Canvas prior to the lectures and tutorials.
-Please bring the readings to the tutorial class in the week required.
+All additional readings, other than textbooks, will be available via links from within Canvas.
+The required weekly readings for this subject will be advised on Canvas within the weekly modules content.
+Please bring relevant readings to your laboratory classes in the week required.

-NB: It is essential that students complete all required readings.
-The required readings will be considered assumed knowledge for tutorial classes and the examination.
+It is essential that students complete all required readings.
+The required readings will be considered assumed knowledge for classes and the examination.

 References